mileszim/webpurify/README.md

 Status
 ------

 So far it mimics the WebPurify API as closely as possible.
-In the future, I might change it to have 1 and 0 be replaced with true and false natively, but we'll see.
 If you find bugs or want to contribute, please do, that would be amazing.